Bobby Kirk (ice hockey)

-Robert Hunter "Cagey" Kirk (8 August 1909 – 11 July 1970) was a professional ice hockey player.
+Robert Hunter "Cagey" Kirk (8 August 1909 – 11 July 1970) was an Irish-born ice hockey player.
+He played 39 games in the National Hockey League with the New York Rangers during the 1937–38 season.
+The rest of his career, which lasted from 1928 to 1942, was spent in the minor leagues.

 Early life

-Born in Doagh, Ireland, United Kingdom, but grew up in Winnipeg, Manitoba.
-Kirk played junior hockey in Manitoba.
+Kirk was born in Doagh, Ireland, United Kingdom, and grew up in Winnipeg, Manitoba, Canada.
+He played junior hockey in Manitoba.

 Career

 Kirk played for the Elmwood Millionaires and competed in the 1929 Memorial Cup.
 Kirk made his National Hockey League debut with the New York Rangers in 1938 and played 39 games with the team.
 He was later a coach for the Flin Flon Bombers and Buffalo Bisons.